-Recently the Design Office of my university acquired a 3D printer, and they offered free print-outs during a trial period.
+Recently the Design Office of the University of Oxford acquired a 3D printer, and they offered free print-outs during the period of setting up their printer.
 This was a perfect opportunity for me to bring one of the abstract spherical functions appearing in my work to life.
 The function is closely related to the icosahedron, a regular polyhedron, in the sense that it has an icosahedral rotational symmetry.
 A more detailed description of the function as well as its relation to quantum mechanical entanglement can be found further below.